TLCFEM/suanPan-manual/docs/README.md

 Here is a complete [table of contents](SUMMARY.md).
 If you are interested in the architecture of the program, you can check the [slides](ARCH.pdf) I prepared for a talk.

-## About

-Many FEM packages are available out there, so why another package?
-Commercial packages are great, but may be too expensive for individuals to get access to.
-The limited extensibility is another pain in the butt.
-Modern programming paradigms for parallel computing have evolved a lot in recent years.
-C++ itself has also received a huge number of updates starting from `C++11`.
-`suanPan` is basically a practice of modern parallel computing with brand-new language features.
-The civil/structural community also needs an update of new tools for efficient numerical analysis.
-`suanPan` is designed to offer a concise but highly extensible framework for finite element analysis.
-With the assist of `Armadillo`, the syntax of which is expressive, researchers can try out new ideas easily.

 ## Contribution